opendocsg/slw-judgments-backfill/2018_SGHC_172/report.md

 21     Jurisdiction over a foreign defendant is established if there is (a) consent; (b) submission; or (c) valid service of the originating process out of jurisdiction.

-22     In relation to (c), the Court of Appeal in _Zoom Communic ations Ltd v Broadc ast Solutions Pte Ltd_ [2014] 4 SLR 500 (“ _Zoom Communic ations_ ”) at [26] stated that a plaintiff must meet three requirements before leave is granted for service out of jurisdiction:
+22     In relation to (c), the Court of Appeal in _Zoom Communic ations Ltd v Broadc ast Solutions Pte Ltd_ <span class="citation">[2014] 4 SLR 500</span> (“ _Zoom Communic ations_ ”) at [26] stated that a plaintiff must meet three requirements before leave is granted for service out of jurisdiction:

  (a) The claim must come within the scope of one or more of the limbs within O 11 r 1 of the ROC;